Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- Murray has taken 16 shots per game this season and made 7.3 per game, which account for 14.7% and 13.2%, respectively, of his team's total.
+- This season, he's put up 14.7% of the Nuggets' attempted field goals, as he's averaging 16.0 per contest.

-- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's shots from beyond the arc.
+- He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Murray's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Suns are sixth in the league, conceding 111.6 points per game.
+- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.

-- The Suns give up 42.9 rebounds per game, ranking 11th in the NBA.
+- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per contest.

-- The Suns give up 23.4 assists per contest, third-ranked in the league.
+- The Suns are the third-ranked team in the league, allowing 23.4 assists per contest.

-- Allowing 11.4 made 3-pointers per game, the Suns are the third-ranked team in the NBA.
+- In terms of 3-pointers, the Suns are ranked third in the league, conceding 11.4 makes per game.

 Jamal Murray vs. the Suns